wesleywerner/snowflakes/README.md

 ### Add a frame per second calculator ([commit](https://github.com/wesleywerner/snowflakes/commit/8e0be6b6cdf758b49b3db1044dab92fcc29b971c))

 Planning ahead, we add a frames-per-second calculator.
-We will cleverly add or remove snowflakes to accomodate a modest framerate, so that faster devices will show more snow, while slower devices will show less snow to prevent them from choking.
+We will cleverly add or remove snowflakes to accommodate a modest frame rate, so that faster devices will show more snow, while slower devices will show less snow to prevent them from choking.
 Later we will add to this to ensure animations display at a constant speed across varying frame rates.
 We add a main drawing loop and print the FPS:

 **JS**